-We develop, manufacture and sell innovative surgical devices designed to create precise lesions, or scars, in cardiac and soft tissues.
+We develop, manufacture and sell innovative medical devices designed to create precise lesions, or scars, in cardiac and soft tissues.
 Our primary product line is our AtriCure Isolator® bipolar ablation system.
-Our Isolator ® system consists of a compact power generator, multiple configurations of our Isolator ® bipolar ablation clamps and our multifunctional bipolar Pen.
+Our Isolator® system consists of a compact power generator, multiple configurations of our Isolator® bipolar ablation clamps and our multifunctional bipolar Pen.
 We sell two configurations of our Isolator® clamps, one designed for ablation during open-heart procedures and one designed for ablation during minimally invasive procedures, which are performed on patients who are not undergoing a separate open-heart procedure.
-On July 5, 2007, our Isolator® bipolar ablation clamp system received 510(k) clearance from the Food and Drug Administration, or FDA, for the ablation of cardiac tissue.
-We believe that our Isolator® system is the only bipolar radio-frequency clamp system that has been cleared by the FDA for the ablation of cardiac tissue.

-Medical journals have described the adoption by leading cardiothoracic surgeons of our Isolator[®] clamps as a treatment alternative during open-heart surgical procedures to create lesions in cardiac tissue to block the abnormal electrical impulses that cause atrial fibrillation, or AF, a rapid, irregular quivering of the upper chambers of the heart.
-Additionally, leading cardiothoracic surgeons have described our Isolator[®] clamps as a promising treatment alternative for patients who may be candidates for minimally invasive sole-therapy procedures.
+Medical journals have described the adoption by leading cardiothoracic surgeons of our Isolator® clamps as a treatment alternative during open-heart surgical procedures to create lesions in cardiac tissue to block the abnormal electrical impulses that cause atrial fibrillation, or AF, a rapid, irregular quivering of the upper chambers of the heart.
+Additionally, leading cardiothoracic surgeons have described our Isolator® clamps as a promising treatment alternative for patients who may be candidates for minimally invasive sole-therapy procedures.